jambuur/APEDSK99/README.md

 # APEDSK99 (Arduino Peripheral Expansion for the TI-99/4a)

 ### *January 2024 Newsflash: Case 3D design files will be available shortly*
-With the the help of an Industrial Design student I have finalised a case for APEDSK99, (loosely) following the style of the Speech Synthesizer.
+With the help of an Industrial Design student I have finalised a case for APEDSK99, (loosely) following the style of the Speech Synthesizer.
 On a side note, I have been able to lay my hands on a Myarc Geneve card.
 As I don't have a PE Box I am building a standalone system including a modified APEDSK99 for booting and floppy / HD emulation.

 ### *February 2023 Newsflash: Major Update in progress*